 - After checking in with the Small Animal Hospital's reception staff, you will be greeted by a member of our radiology team, and your pet will be taken to our ultrasound suite.

 - A typical ultrasound exam lasts approximately 45-60 minutes.

 - The radiologist will call your primary care veterinarian after the exam to discuss findings.

-- When the exam is complete, your pet will be returned to you, and you will be given a CD containing the images.
+- When the exam is complete, your pet will be returned to you, and you will be emailed a link to access the ultrasound images.

 - A written radiology report will be sent directly to your veterinarian within 24-48 hours.
 Your veterinarian will discuss the findings of the exam with you and will make recommendations for further diagnostic procedures or treatment options.

 - To ensure the best possible results, we will clip your pet's hair over the area of interest.

 - For most abdominal exams, the clipped area will extend from the last few ribs to the brim of the pelvis, and about one-third of the way up the side towards the back.
 Depending on the specific areas being examined and your pet's body shape, a larger area may need to be clipped.

 Ultrasound procedural fee

 - This fee is $75.